ashishkumar88/scalable-distributed-system-course-projects/README.md

 ### Project 3

+Multi-threaded Key-Value Store using RPC with Replication implemented with Two Phase Commit Protocol

+### Project 4

-Multi-threaded Key-Value Store using RPC with Replication
+Multi-threaded Key-Value Store using RPC with Replication implemented with PAXOS algorithm